nym-veach/nym-veach.github.io/index.md

 **LinkedIn:** [www.linkedin.com/in/nym-veach](https://www.linkedin.com/in/nym-veach)
 **GitHub:** [github.com/nym-veach](https://github.com/nym-veach)

-#### Profesional & Educational Background
+#### Professional & Educational Background
 I'm an Environmental Scientist at the ND Dept of Environmental Quality.
 I oversee regulatory compliance data monitoring for safe drinking water in ND.
 I manage rules for disinfection byproducts, volatile organic compounds, pesticides, and inorganic chemicals.

 I'm an Earth Data Science Student at CU Boulder!
 I am excited to apply data analysis skills to solving complex real-world environmental challenges facing us today, using innovative and creative interdisciplinary problem-solving.

-Previously,
-* Environmental Field Organizer (policy, advocacy) at Dakota Resource Council
-* Research Assistant & Field/Lab Technician at NDSU (Soil Science, Plant Science, & Natural Resources Management Deptartments)
-* Teaching Assistant at NDSU (Mathematics Department)
-* Naturalist & Environmental Educator at Lake Metigoshe State Park
+Previously, I've worked in environmental policy, organizing, education, research, communications, and field/lab work.

-I graduated summa cum laude with a B.S. in Natural Resources Management with an emphasis in physical/earth resources science.
+I graduated *summa cum laude* with a B.S. in Natural Resources Management with an emphasis in physical/earth resources science.

 #### About Me
 I've always had a deep curiosity and appreciation for the natural world.
 Growing up in rural North Dakota, I spent a lot of time outdoors.
 Outside of my professional work, I love spending time with my three cats, a good cup of tea, creative writing, reading, hiking, meditation, and traveling.

+*“Instructions for living a life.
+Pay attention.
+Be astonished.
+Tell about it.” -Mary Oliver*

 #### Interest Areas
 #### What I'm excited to learn